U.S. Meat Consumption Statistics & Facts to Know in 2026

 Commercial and recreational fisheries play an astronomical role in the US economy.
 In 2019, US commercial fishermen landed 9.3 billion pounds of seafood.
 It was valued at 5.5 billion dollars.

-The USDA’s Dietary Guidelines Recommend People Eat Two 4 Oz Servings of Seafood Every Week.
-(USDA)
+The FDA’s Dietary Guidelines Recommend People Eat Two 8 Oz Servings of Seafood Every Week.
+(FDA)

 NOAA Fisheries (government overwatch) states that when consumers buy fish caught and harvested in the US, they can know “…it has been caught or farmed responsibly.”